The National

 SundayClosed.

-The National has been at the forefront of the contemporary art scene in Christchurch for over a decade.
-Recently celebrating its 10th birthday, the dealer gallery specialises in jewellery and objects by New Zealand and selected international artists.
-While jewellery has always been at the heart of the business, The National also showcases sculptural ceramics, glass and object based works.
+The National has been at the forefront of Christchurch’s contemporary art scene for over two decades, specialising in jewellery and objects by New Zealand and selected international artists.
+While jewellery remains at its core, the gallery also showcases sculptural ceramics, glass and object-based works.

-The gallery’s imaginative exhibition programme changes monthly.
-Primarily a platform for solo jewellery exhibitions, carefully curated group and cross media exhibitions and collaborations also feature.
-The focus is on supporting artists to create new bodies of work and engaging new audiences.
-The pieces are often tactile and visitors are encouraged to touch or try on.
+Its imaginative exhibition programme changes monthly.
+Primarily a platform for solo jewellery exhibitions, it also presents carefully curated group, cross-media shows and collaborations.
+The focus is on supporting artists to develop new bodies of work while engaging new audiences.
+Many pieces are tactile, and visitors are encouraged to touch or try them on.

-Words by Anna Hoetjes & Photography by Nancy Zhou
+Words by Anna Hoetjes & Photography by Jacob Kearns

 Information not correct?
 Report an error